rabbitmq/rabbitmq-website/site/ssl.md

 </pre>

 Next we need to generate the key and certificates that our test Certificate Authority will use.
-Still within the <code>testca</code>
+Still within the `testca`
 directory:

 <pre class="lang-bash">